An Interview with the Ceo

 What's next for you?

 I am going to be personally coaching and mentoring everybody who joins The Black Wall St. Initiative!
 I have been working for myself for the past five years and this plandemic has shown me that other people are in dire need of being broken free of the matrix.
 So many people lost their jobs and were left with no help or assistance in getting money outside of what they were used to doing.
 I saw this as a teaching opportunity!
 The plandemic helped me generate more income than I ever have before through investing money in different liquid markets such as the New York Stock Exchange and the Foreign Exchange Market.
 I made my first investment of $500 in the markets on February 24th of 2020.
-Within one week, that initial $500 investment had turned into over $95,000.
+Within one week, that initial $500 investment had grown by over 1500%.
 It was at this moment that I realized the incredible power of investing and trading these markets.
 I’ve recently decided to focus completely on building this movement out and helping as many people as I possible can get started on their journey to financial literacy and freedom.
 I help the all members of the movement gains skills that they can use to get paid any day of the week.

 Finally, how can people connect with you if they want to learn more.